 C. Double Tax Treaty

-The United States and Vietnam have not entered into a double-tax treaty.
+The United States and Vietnam have not entered into a double tax treaty.

-For further discussion of the debate on the Law on Associations, see Sidel, Maintaining Control: Recent Developments in Nonprofit Law and Regulation in Vietnam,International JournalNot-for-Profit Law 12:3 (2010).
+For further discussion of the debate on the Law on Associations, see Sidel, Maintaining Firm Control: Recent Developments in Nonprofit Law and Regulation in Vietnam,International JournalNot-for-Profit Law (IJNL) 12:3 (2010).
 The Law was the subject of intense debate in 2005 and 2006.
-Significant differences involving government agencies and associations, and within the government community could not be overcome and the Law has been put off for further discussion and drafting.
-Those issues included procedures for the establishment of associations; permitted and prohibited activities; management of associational activities (“single” vs. “dual” ministerial management); foreign membership; the economic activities of nonprofits; the status and role of national umbrella associations of nonprofits, and other issues.
+Significant differences involving government agencies and associations, and within the government community, could not be overcome.
+The Law has been put off for further discussion and drafting.
+The issues included procedures for the establishment of associations; permitted and prohibited activities; management of associational activities (“single” vs. “dual” ministerial management); foreign membership; the economic activities of NPOs; the status and role of national umbrella associations of nonprofits, and other issues.

-For further discussion of Decision 97 and its implications, see Sidel, supra note 1.
+For further discussion of Decision 97 and its implications, see Sidel, supra note 2.

 See, e.g., Kerkvliet, Quang A, and Sinh, Forms of Engagement Between State Agencies and Civil Society Organizations in Vietnam: Study Report(December 2008).
-The government of Vietnam seeks to promote the growth of a development-oriented NPO sector in Vietnam that is cooperative with and does not oppose Party and government policy.
-The Tenth National Assembly resolved to “expand and diversify forms of assembling people to join unions, social organizations, professional, cultural and friendship associations, as well as those working in the charity and humanitarian fields.”
-(Resolution No. 51/2001/QH10 dated 25 December 2001 of the 10th session of the 10th Legislature of the National Assembly.)
-In addition, the Socio-Economic Development Plan 2006-2010, for the first time, encourages “all non-governmental organizations, social associations and unions to develop social security networks and provide effective assistance to the vulnerable” and “to engage in managing and monitoring some pubic fields.”
-(Social Economic Development Plan of Vietnam 2006-2010, pp. 91, 140.)
+The Government of Vietnam seeks to promote the growth of a development-oriented NPO sector in Vietnam that cooperates with and does not oppose Party and government policy.
+The Tenth National Assembly resolved to “expand and diversify forms of assembling people to join unions, social organizations, professional, cultural and friendship associations, as well as those working in the charity and humanitarian fields” (Resolution No. 51/2001/QH10 of December 25, 2001 of the 10th session of the 10th Legislature of the National Assembly).
+In addition, the Socio-Economic Development Plan 2006-2010, for the first time, encourages “all non-governmental organizations, social associations and unions to develop social security networks and provide effective assistance to the vulnerable” and “to engage in managing and monitoring some pubic fields” (Social Economic Development Plan of Vietnam 2006-2010, pp. 91, 140).